grscheller/pythonic-fp/README.md

 ## Pythonic FP

-The overall project's name is **Pythonic FP** and consists of PyPI Python projects all under the `pythonic-fp` namespace.
+The overall project's name is **Pythonic FP** and consists of PyPI projects all under the `pythonic-fp` project namespace.
+This corresponds to the Python `pythonic_fp` package namespace.

 | Name | PyPI | GitHub | Docs | Python Package |
 |:---- |:----:|:------:|:----:|:-------------- |